Backward asymptotics in S-unimodal maps: Limit sets of S-unimodal maps.

 {\bf Assumption (A): $f$ is a S-unimodal map with at least two nodes.}

-Under these conditions, the map is not surjective, i.e. $f(c)<b$, and the fixed point $x=a$ is a repelling node, i.e. $f'(a)>1$.
-In case of the logistic map, $\ell_\mu$ satisfies (A) if and only if $\mu\in(1,4)$.

-The nodes of $f$ will be denoted by $N_0,N_1,\dots,N_p$, where $p\geq1$ is possibly infinite, and sorted in the order determined by the graph's edges.
-In particular, $N_0$ is the fixed endpoint and $N_p$ the attracting node of $f$. \begin{definition} For $k=0,\dots,p-2$, we denote by $r_k$ the period of $\cT(N_k)$ and set
+Under these conditions, the map is not surjective, i.e. $f(c)<b$, and the fixed point $x=a$ is a repelling node, i.e. $f'(a)>1$ \blue (note that $f'(a)>0$ since we are assuming that the critical point of $f$ is a maximum)\black. \begin{esempio} In case of the logistic map $\ell_\mu:[0,1]\to[0,1]$, assumption (A) amounts to $f'(0)>1$ and $f(0.5)<1$.
+These conditions are satisfied if and only if $\mu\in(1,4)$. \end{esempio} The nodes of $f$ will be denoted by $N_0,N_1,\dots,N_p$, where $p\geq1$ is possibly infinite, and sorted in the order determined by the graph's edges (in particular, $N_p$ is the attracting node of $f$).
+Recall that $N_0$, under assumption (A), is always equal to the fixed endpoint of $f$. \blue \begin{defn} For $k=0,\dots,p-1$, we denote by $r_k$ the period of $\cT(N_k)$ and we set